From the New In 90 team

 Great for: Tummy and core muscles.

 And, while you’re doing that, go up onto tip toe slowly and back down again.
 This will target your calves.
-Do one leg at a time to really get the muscles working!

 Time taken: Say 2 x 2 mins, but could be lots more.

 Great for: Posture, tummy and strengthening your “core” muscles.

 5 Climbing stairs – we all encounter a flight of stairs or escalators sometime in the day (if you take a lift instead of the stairs, stop immediately).
 Instead of just going up slowly once, walk up and down quickly several times.
 As you get fitter, take the steps two at a time and really work the legs (but don’t use the bannisters/stair rail to help except for safety).

 Time taken: Say 2 mins.

 6 Sitting – most people sit for several hours a day, probably at a desk or on a sofa, so use the time to sit up straight, tummy in (don’t forget to breathe normally), butt muscles clenched and shoulders back.
 Hold for a count of five and relax.
 Repeat 5 times every hour as a minimum and more if you can.

 Time taken: Say 4 mins throughout the day, but could be lots more.